afhpayne/pigeon/README.md

-### pidgeon
+### pigeon

-pidgeon.py is a little script to pull multiple local repositories.
+pigeon.py is a little script to pull multiple local repositories.
 Run pidgeon.py in your current working directory, and it will find all the subdirectories that are git repos and run 'git pull' -- then you can just paste in your password for each pull as needed.

 #### Version History
 0.1.3    update shebang for FreeBSD compatibility <br>